-These outside activities are governed by the Work for Third Parties Regulations.
+These outside activities are governed by the Ancillary activities Regulations

 The Dutch universities observe rules to prevent any market distortion when they undertake market activities.
 These rules are set out in the Code of Good Governance for Universities 2013.
 At Tilburg University, this Code is fully in force.
 Ways in which the Code is being implemented are detailed in reports by the Board of Governors and the Executive Board in Tilburg University’ annual report (in Dutch).

 Tilburg University endorses the Netherlands Code of Conduct for Scientific Practice of the Association of Universities in the Netherlands (VSNU) and the Memorandum on Scientific Integrity of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 To protect and guarantee academic integrity in relation to academic activities, the Executive Board has adopted the Tilburg University Scientific Integrity Regulations.
 These Regulations provide for a complaints procedure.